|

+All of these locations provide a perfect way to enjoy the great outdoors while trying something new.
+Frisbee golf is easy to learn and fun for all ages, making it a great activity for families, couples, or groups of friends.
+Whether you’re a keen golfer or just looking for a fun new activity to try, these unique golf variations are sure to keep everyone entertained.
+So, pack your bags, book your stay, and get ready for a holiday full of fun, fresh air, and friendly competition!
 When it comes to planning a holiday, Wales is a hidden gem offering a plethora of breath-taking landscapes, rich history, and vibrant culture that make it an ideal holiday destination.
 From its majestic mountains to its stunning coastline, Wales has something to offer every type of traveller.
 And if you're dreaming of a family holiday in a stunning coastal location without breaking the bank?
 Look no further than Pembrokeshire, a breath-taking region in Wales with picturesque beaches, charming villages, and a wealth of affordable activities to keep the whole family entertained, with budget-friendly ideas for creating unforgettable memories on your family adventure.
 1. Stay With Us:

 Since we arrived at Trenewydd Farm just over three years ago, we've been constantly working towards creating a holiday destination where you can be entertained, and relax.
 So... you don't need to go anywhere!
 Have a swim in our heated outdoor pool; relax in a hot tub; play a few rounds of FootGolf; have a ball games in our games field; play outdoor Chess, Connect4, or Swingball; enjoy the kids' playframe; have a BBQ; borrow a board game or some cards; have a scalextric tournament; or simply relax on one of the outdoor benches and watch the trains go round on the garden railway.
 While we're here, remember that if you book directly with us, you'll get the best price for your stay..
 2. Picnic in Paradise: Embrace the beauty of Pembrokeshire's natural landscapes by packing a picnic for a day at the beach or a hike along the coast.
 Local markets and supermarkets provide a great selection of fresh, local produce to create delicious and cost-effective meals for the whole family.
 3. Free Beach Fun: Pembrokeshire is famous for its stunning beaches, and the best part is that many of them are free to enjoy!
 Spend a day building sandcastles, playing beach games, and paddling in the clear waters without spending a penny.
 4. Coastal Walks: Explore Pembrokeshire's picturesque coastal paths without breaking your budget.
 Many walking trails offer stunning views of the coastline and wildlife encounters, making it a memorable experience for the whole family.
 5. Wildlife Watching: Discover the diverse wildlife that inhabits Pembrokeshire's nature reserves and coastal areas.
 From seals and seabirds to dolphins and porpoises, there are plenty of opportunities for free wildlife watching.
 6. Visit Free Attractions: Take advantage of the many free attractions in Pembrokeshire, such as historical sites, local museums, and cultural festivals.
 Check local event listings to see what's happening during your stay..
 7. National Trust and RSPB Properties: Consider purchasing a family pass to the National Trust or RSPB properties in Pembrokeshire.
 These memberships offer free access to stunning gardens, historic houses, and wildlife reserves throughout the region.
 8. Explore Quaint Cities, Towns, and Villages: Stroll through charming places like Cardigan, Tenby, St. Davids, Narberth, and Newport, where you can soak up the local culture, architecture, and picturesque surroundings without spending a fortune.
 9. Rockpooling Adventures: For a fun and educational family activity, head to the shores during low tide and explore the rock pools for fascinating marine life.
 All you need is a bucket and a curious spirit!
 10. Family Bike Rides: Bring your bikes with you and head to one of the traffic free places nearby for a family bike ride, such as the Welsh Wildlife Centre, or Llys-y-Fran reservoir.
 A family holiday in Pembrokeshire on a tight budget is not only possible but also immensely rewarding.
 With its stunning landscapes, free attractions, and affordable activities, Pembrokeshire guarantees an unforgettable experience for all.
 By planning ahead and seeking out budget-friendly options, you can create cherished memories with your loved ones without compromising on fun and adventure.
 So, pack your bags, bring your enthusiasm, and get ready for an amazing getaway!
 Firstly, of course, one of our main objectives here at Trenewydd Farm is to create a fun place for children to spend time so that you can just relax.
 As we start heading into the warmer months, the swimming pool and FootGolf course become very popular.
 Plus there's the games field for a kick about, the play frame, the garden railway, the outdoor chess set, giant Connect4 and Jenga, the Scalextric shack, and 10 acres of grounds for just running about.
 But if you want to take them out for the day, what's nearby?
-Five places within 20 minutes of Trenewydd Farm.
+Seven places within 10-15 minutes of Trenewydd Farm.

 This is a full day out, for sure, and a fantastic one.
 First, it's a drive up the beautiful coastline to Aberystwyth which is a wonder in itself.
 There, you'll head through the charming station to pick up the narrow gauge steam train and settle in for the ride.
 The journey from there to Devil's Bridge is spectacular as it winds through some truly lovely scenery: fields, streams, ancient woodland, and mountains.
 Once you arrive, it's a short walk to the famous Mynach Falls and Devil's Punchbowl.
 You have a choice of walking routes around the falls depending on how long you want to take; we picked the longest one and it was certainly worth the effort.
 There are plenty of places to rest along the way, either to catch your breath or just take in the scenery.
 Be warned though, it's not suitable for a buggy or wheelchair.
 When you emerge from the end of the walk, handily, the Hafod restaurant is right there for some well deserved refreshments before you head back to the station for the return journey.
 Full details 2.
 Teifi Valley Railway This narrow gauge railway runs along the original GWR track and has a chequered history to say the least, but since 2014 work has continued in earnest to improve and extend the line and it's a lovely day out.
 As well as the journey itself, you'll find a very sweet café for refreshments; a cute Pixie Line for the young and young at heart to enjoy (look out for Pixie villages, camp sites and secrets in the trees); and a fantastic museum set up in the old signal box.
 Full details 3.
 Gwili Steam Railway What's special about this lovely experience is that you can book a dining train!
 How fabulous; you can choose either a scrumptious dinner or a vintage cream tea to enjoy while you watch the scenery passing by.
 Both sound amazing; perfect for a birthday or anniversary treat.
 Or if you just want something a little more exclusive, then why not book a compartment for you and your travelling companions?
 Full details Our goal here at Trenewydd Farm is simple; we aim to make your stay with us as enjoyable, relaxing, and fun as possible.
 We have various activities on site: our swimming pool, FootGolf course, Slot Car Shack, games field, table tennis, and giant outdoor chess, jenga and connect4....
 However, we understand that you still might like to explore the area!
 Of course, there are the gorgeous sandy beaches, stunning walks, quirky towns, boat trips, and all the activities on offer from companies such as Cardigan Bay Active, or Adventure Beyond.
 But if you don't have much time with us, or you want a relaxed day, you might want to go for one of the very nearest attractions.
 1. Castell Henllys (11 minutes)